Stable closed geodesics and stable figure-eights in convex hypersurfaces: Stable figure eights

-\Cref{lem:OrigamiModelParallelDefectKernelParity} shows that if we wish to iterate the origami model construction to produce geodesic loops with parallel defect kernels of low dimension, then it is important to carefully choose the parities of several integers, reminiscent of \cref{rem:ParityControl}.
-For instance, the parity of $c_2$ controls $V_2$.
-We would also prefer most origami models to fold along an odd number of faces so that as many of the $V_m$'s are 0-dimensional as possible; but we also need $c_n = c_2 + \card{\F_2} + \dotsb + \card{\F_{n-1}}$ to be even so that the resulting billiard loop $\beta^n$ corresponds to a geodesic loop in $\dbl\X^n$.
-Hence we should pay attention to the \emph{parity sequence} of a series of origami model constructions, by which we mean the sequence of parities of $c_2, \card{\F_2}, \dotsc, \card{\F_{n-1}}$.
+\Cref{prop:OrigamiModelParallelDefectKernelParity} shows that if we wish to iterate the construction from \cref{prop:Beveling} to produce geodesic loops with parallel defect kernels of low dimension, then it is important to carefully choose the parities of several integers.
+For instance, the parity of $c_2$ controls $U_2$.
+It would also be ideal for each application of \cref{prop:Beveling} to involve an odd number of faces so that as many of the $V_m$'s are 0-dimensional as possible; but we also need $c_n = c_2 + k_2 + \dotsb + k_{n-1}$ to be even so that the resulting billiard loop $\beta_n$ will correspond to a geodesic loop in $\dbl\X^n$.
+Hence we should pay attention to the \emph{parity sequence} of a series of applications of \cref{prop:Beveling}, by which we mean the sequence of parities of $c_2, k_2, \dotsc, k_{n-1}$.

 Let us proceed to perform the main construction for the 3-dimensional case of \cref{thm:Stable2LoopPosCurv}.